Media, sports & entertainment communications news

-We discuss key communications issues in sports and entertainment, meet communicators getting rich stories told, and share insights from our clients around the globe.
+We discuss key issues in content production, PR management and broadcasting, meet storytelling innovators, and share insights from our clients around the globe.

 When he was eight, Matthew Syed’s parents bought him and his big brother a full-size table tennis table.
 Fortunately, the family had a garage which was big enough to fit both the Super Deluxe 1000 and the increasingly competitive boys.
 Having a table and a big brother were just a couple of the advantages that Matthew enjoyed on his path to becoming a British table tennis champion.Read More